Creedence Clearwater Revival: Tom Fogerty's departure, discord, and breakup (1971–1972)

-Conflicting views exist regarding Cook and Clifford's reaction to this proposed new arrangement, although everyone seemed to acknowledge that Cook and Clifford had wanted more input in CCR's artistic and business decisions.
-For his part, Fogerty recounts that Cook and Clifford were initially excited about this new opportunity to write and perform their own songs free of his meddling, since they had been the ones who asked for it in the first place, and they only soured on the concept after the record's lack of success.
-(Fogerty also mentions a time while recording the album when he refused Cook's request to "fix" one of his (Cook's) songs to make it sound more like other Creedence material, which may have also played a role in the band members' attitudes toward the project.)
+Conflicting views exist regarding their reaction to this proposed plan.
+For his part, Fogerty recounts the pair were initially excited about this new opportunity to write and perform their own songs free of his meddling and oversight, and they only soured on the concept after the record's lack of success.
 However, other sources imply that Cook and Clifford were resistant to this approach from the start.
 Allegedly, Fogerty at one point insisted they accept the arrangement or he would quit the band.
-Despite the conflict, the trio put its new work-ethic to the test in the studio, releasing the top-10 single "Sweet Hitch-Hiker" in July 1971, backed with Cook's "Door to Door".
-The band toured both the U.S. and Europe that summer and fall with Cook's song a part of the live set.
-In spite of their continuing commercial success, relations among the three had become increasingly strained.

-The band's final album, Mardi Gras, was released in April 1972, featuring songs written by John Fogerty, Cook, and Clifford, as well as a cover of "Hello Mary Lou" (a song Gene Pitney had originally written for Ricky Nelson).
-Each member sang lead vocal on their own songs.
+The resulting and final album, Mardi Gras, was released in April 1972.
+It featured songs written by John Fogerty, Cook, and Clifford, as well as a cover of "Hello Mary Lou" (a song Gene Pitney had originally written for Ricky Nelson).
+Each member sang lead vocals on their own songs.
 The album was a critical failure, considered by critics to be of inconsistent quality and lacking in cohesion.
-Rolling Stone reviewer Jon Landau deemed it "relative to a group's established level of performance, the worst album I have ever heard from a major rock band".
+Rolling Stone reviewer Jon Landau deemed it "relative to a group's established level of performance, the worst album I have ever heard from a major rock band."
 The sales of Mardi Gras were weaker than previous albums, ultimately peaking at number 12, though it still became the band's seventh consecutive studio album to be certified gold.
-Fogerty's "Someday Never Comes", backed with Clifford's "Tearin' Up the Country", also cracked the U.S. top 40.
+Fogerty's "Someday Never Comes," backed with Clifford's "Tearin' Up the Country," also cracked the U.S. top 40.